 The program leaders were knowledgeable and understanding in all aspects of Construction.
 Both hands on and class time were useful and well put together.
-My group got lucky with such a big project and the course in its entity gave me more confidence then I’ve gotten from any other job, course, or school I went too.
+My group got lucky with such a big project and the course in its entity gave me more confidence than I’ve gotten from any other job, course or school I went too.
 The leaders/bosses were a big part of this because they were so involved in the students.
 I thank Goodwill for this opportunity and would come by to help with other projects anytime.

 Chris worked in a hardware store in Toronto, but due to health reasons he had to move closer to family in St. Catharines.
-In 1996 he started volunteering at Goodwill Niagara and for over 18 years Chris has been coming 3 times a week to help merchandising and housekeeping of one of our stores.
+In 1996 he started volunteering at Goodwill Niagara and for over 18 years Chris has been coming 3 times a week to help merchandising and housekeeping in one of our stores.
 Chris has this tendency to always appear when he is most needed.
 He is always smiling, positive, modest and with a very fine sense of humor.
 Chris gets along with everyone and enjoys organizing the shelves and the clothing racks.

 Chris is knowledgeable about the region and collectables; he often points staff to value and rarity of some items.
 His interest in history is deeply rooted in his own ancestry line.
 Frederick Goldwin Gardiner, the first chairman of Metropolitan Toronto council, worked on the Gardiner Expressway which was later named after him.
-Fred Gardiner was Chris’s mom’s uncle.
+Fred Gardiner was Chris' mom’s uncle.

 He is also from the family of the famous tableware manufacturers Johnson Brothers.
-The youngest of them Robert Johnson moved from England to America in 1898 and is the great grandfather of Chris’s father.
+The youngest of them Robert Johnson moved from England to America in 1898 and is the great grandfather of Chris’ father.
 Chris always tells us if we get a rare pattern from Johnsons Brothers china and will readily share what he knows about it.

 Through volunteers like Chris smarter and caring communities are built!